-[Page 1-22 all in March 1912 written in a -“Standard Notebook” Then she will restart with page 1-177 Sept 1912-April 1915.
+[Page 1-22 of the diary all entries are from memory regarding March 1912.
+They were written in a -“Standard Notebook” Then she restarts another installment with page 1-177 Sept 1912-April 1915.
 Apparently in February 1912, age 27, Elinor became ill enough to be taken to the hospital.
 It is not clear what her illness was.
-But it was after this hospitalization that she started to record the diary, starting with descriptions of her time in hospital]
+But it was after this hospitalization that she started to record the diary, starting with descriptions of her time in the hospital and the three women in their 20’s who worked there]

 [Tue.
 Mar.
 19. 1912.]Tue.19 March 1912 Well, its just two weeks today [March 5, 1912] they brought me home from the hospital.
 While there I became acquainted with the two nurses and the cook; All three were bright young girls.
 The day nures was quite a pretty blond of twenty-two years, whom every one seemed to love. she had an attracktive pleasent little smile and a cheery word for one and all.
 Something in her appearance call-ed my attention and I desided to study the characters of the three girls.
 Now my room was the third room from their dining room, but I could hear every word of their conversations when they were at dinner.
 This would help me to study much better, And I often heard them relating there past